Suberin: Structure and biosynthesis

 Suberin consists of two domains, a polyaromatic and a polyaliphatic domain.
 The polyaromatics are predominantly located within the primary cell wall, and the polyaliphatics are located between the primary cell wall and the cell membrane.
 The two domains are supposed to be cross-linked.
 The exact qualitative and quantitative composition of suberin monomers varies in different species.
 Some common aliphatic monomers include α-hydroxyacids (mainly 18-hydroxyoctadec-9-enoic acid) and α,ω-diacids (mainly octadec-9-ene-1,18-dioic acid).
 The monomers of the polyaromatics are hydroxycinnamic acids and derivatives, such as feruloyltyramine.

-In addition to the aromatics and aliphatics components, glycerol has been reported a major suberin component in some species.
+In addition to the aromatic and aliphatic components, glycerol has been reported a major suberin component in some species.
 The role of glycerol is proposed to interlink aliphatic monomers, and possibly also to link polyaliphatics to polyaromatics, during suberin polymer assembly.
 The polymerization step of aromatic monomers has been shown to involve a peroxidase reaction.

 The biosynthesis of the aliphatic monomers shares the same upstream reactions with cutin biosynthesis, and the biosynthesis of aromatics shares the same upstream reactions with lignin biosynthesis.

 Phlobaphen also occurs in the polyaromatic part of the suberin mixture.